-KPI Explanations Revenue from Operations (₹ Revenue from Operations is used by our management to track the revenue

-KPI Explanations Lakhs) profile of the business and in turn helps assess the overall financial performance of our Company and size of our business.
+KPI Explanations Revenue from Operations (₹ Revenue from Operations is used by our management to track the revenue Lakhs) profile of the business and in turn helps assess the overall financial performance of our Company and size of our business.
 Total Revenue Total Revenue is used to tack the total revenue generated by the business including other income.

-EBITDA (₹ Lakhs) EBITDA provides information regarding the operational efficiency of the business.
+KPI Explanations EBITDA (₹ Lakhs) EBITDA provides information regarding the operational efficiency of the business.
 EBITDA Margin (%) EBITDA Margin is an indicator of the operational profitability and financial performance of our business.
 Profit After Tax (₹ Profit after tax provides information regarding the overall profitability of the Lakhs) business.
 PAT Margin PAT Margin is an indicator of the overall profitability and financial performance of our business.
 RoE (%) RoE provides how efficiently our Company generates profits from shareholders' funds.
 Debt To Equity Ratio Debt-to-equity (D/E) ratio is used to evaluate a company's financial leverage.
-Interest Coverage Ratio The interest coverage ratio is a debt and profitability ratio used to determine how easily a company can pay interest on its outstanding debt.
 Return on Capital It is calculated as profit before tax plus finance costs divided by total assets employed (RoCE) (%) plus current liabilities.
 Current Ratio It tells management how business can maximize the current assets on its balance sheet to satisfy its current debt and other payables.
 Net Capital Turnover This metric enables us to track the how effectively company is utilizing its Ratio working capital to generate revenue.

-The KPIs disclosed below have been approved by a resolution of our Audit Committee dated August 21, 2024 and the members of the Audit Committee have verified the details of all KPIs pertaining to the Company.
-Further, the members of the Audit Committee have confirmed that there are no KPIs pertaining to our Company that have been disclosed to any investors at any point of time during the three-year period prior to the date of filing of this DRHP.
-Further, the KPIs herein have been certified by M/s Abhishek Kumar & Associates, Chartered Accountants, by their certificate dated August 21, 2024.
+The KPIs disclosed below have been approved by a resolution of our Audit Committee dated March 03, 2025 and the members of the Audit Committee have verified the details of all KPIs pertaining to the Company.
+Further, the members of the Audit Committee have confirmed that there are no KPIs pertaining to our Company that have been disclosed to any investors at any point of time during the three-year period prior to the date of filing of this RHP.
+Further, the KPIs herein have been certified by M/s Abhishek Kumar & Associates, Chartered Accountants, by their certificate dated March 03, 2025.